-Over the next four months, the campaign will distribute preventive antimalarial medication to more than 5.5 million children under five years of age in Burkina Faso, Chad and Nigeria, protecting them from malaria throughout the rainy season.
+Over the next four months, the campaign will distribute preventive antimalarial medication to 6 million children under five years of age in Burkina Faso, Chad and Nigeria, protecting them from malaria throughout the rainy season.

 Seasonal malaria chemoprevention (SMC) is a WHO-recommended intervention that is designed to provide antimalarial protection to those most at risk during the rainy season: children under five.
 It involves giving each child a combination of two safe and effective drugs, amodiaquine and sulfadoxine-pyrimethamine, once a month for four months, from July to October.
 This is the time of year when most malaria illness and deaths occur across the Sahel sub-region.